open-cogsci/osdoc/content/pages/index.md

 title: OpenSesame

-Check out [Rapunzel](https://rapunzel.cogsci.nl/), a sweet code editor for numerical computing with Python and R!
-Rapunzel is included with the windows packages of OpenSesame. &#x1F9BE;
-{: .page-notification}

 OpenSesame is a program to create experiments for psychology, neuroscience, and experimental economics.
 The latest $status$ version is $version$ *$codename$*, released on $release-date$ ([release notes](http://osdoc.cogsci.nl/$branch$/notes/$notes$)).